dcompane/controlm_toolset/misc_tools/Certificates/README.md

 ~/sslctm/intCA/certs/ctmchainCA.crt

 Import these into your browser or client system to avoid certificate warnings, and use the AddCerts2Stores.ps1 script to add them to Windows CertStore or other cacerts if needed.
+Note that your browser may need to be restarted for it to read the new certs.

 > ***NOTE: if you recreate the Root and Intermediate CA, you will need to restart procedures.***